-My change from the federation ranks to the pro circuit felt really natural and came quite easy.
-I think the reason it seemed so easy, is because of the fact that my entire fishing career has been a series of stair-step progressions.
-I never attempted to jump into a higher level of fishing before I felt I like I was ready for it.
-Some fisherman try and make things happen too fast.
+My change from the federation ranks to the pro circuit felt natural and came relatively easy.
+I think it seemed so easy because my entire fishing career has been a series of stair-step progressions.
+I never attempted to jump into a higher level of fishing before I felt ready for it.
+Some fishermen try and make things happen too fast.
 I never really did this.
 My stair-step progression happened as follows:

 Shortly after graduating high school, I joined a local bass club.
-I fished small lakes and ponds with a jon boat (1992).
+I fished small lakes and ponds with a Jon boat (1992).
 Next, I started fishing bigger local and state federation tournaments as a rider.
-Then, I started to fish some national level tournaments, but I fished as an amateur (1994).
-I really learned a lot here!
+Then, I started to fish in some national-level tournaments, but I fished as an amateur (1994).
+I learned a lot here!
 Next, I started fishing state federation tournaments and Red Man tournaments (now BFL) as a boater.
 This is where I started making all my own decisions.
-Then after succeeding at that level, I started fishing semi-professional tournaments like the B.A.S.S.
+Then after succeeding at that level, I started fishing in semi-professional tournaments like the B.A.S.S.
 Invitationals and Everstart Tournaments (1997).
-At about this same time I qualified to fish in the B.A.S.S.
+At about this same time, I qualified to fish in the B.A.S.S.
 Federation Nationals.
 And after qualifying through the B.A.S.S.
 Invitationals and Everstart tournaments I started fishing the pro circuits, the Top 150's and FLW's (1999).

-In each step of my progression I learned a little more.
-Each step was very important.
+In each step of my progression, I learned a little more.
+Each step was significant.
 Again, I never tried to jump into a new level of fishing until I was ready.
-By learning things on my own and by learning them the hard way, they have had more of a lasting impression.
-By the time I was ready to start fishing professionally, I had learned so many things, not only about fishing but also about the other topics encountered as a pro, such as boat handling, sponsorship issues, truck driving, finances, etc.
+Learning things on my own and learning them the hard way has had a more lasting impression.
+By the time I was ready to start fishing professionally, I had learned so many things about fishing and the other topics encountered as a pro, such as a boat handling, sponsorship issues, truck driving, finances, etc.

-There are probably only two major differences I encountered when joining the professional circuit.
+I probably encountered only significant differences when joining the professional circuit.
 The first was the size of the lakes and rivers I would be fishing.
-I went from fishing local smaller 10,000 acre lakes to fishing huge 30,000+ acre lakes all over the country.
+I went from fishing local smaller 10,000-acre lakes to fishing huge 30,000+ acre lakes all over the country.
 This can be intimidating.
-But by using the philosophy that a bass is a bass not matter where you go, things seemed easier.
+But by using the philosophy that a bass is a bass no matter where you go, things seemed more manageable.
 Bass will follow the same seasonal patterns and movements all over the country.
 Knowing this, I never changed my style of finding fish from when I fished in the federation ranks.
 I used the same methods of preparation I had used before.

-The second major difference was more of a mental issue.
+The second significant difference was more of a mental issue.
 The names of all my fellow competitors changed.
-Instead of fishing against local fisherman, I was now competing against many of the pros (Clunn, Fritts, Nixon, VanDam) I grew up reading about and idolizing.
+Instead of fishing against local fishermen, I was competing against many of the pros (Clunn, Fritts, Nixon, VanDam) I grew up reading about and idolizing.
 I was fishing with my heroes!
 But, I did not let this get to me.
-With total respect and honor to be fishing with some of the greatest pros around, I held the simple philosophy that I was fishing against the fish not the other pros.
+With total respect and honor to be fishing with some of the greatest pros, I held the simple philosophy that I was fishing against the fish, not the other pros.
 By keeping my efforts on figuring out the fish, I was never mentally intimidated by the "names" of my competitors.